Fallinqqq/NG-Movie-Bot/README.md

-# Chatter-Count-Bot
+# NG-Movie-Bot
-A Discord bot designed to count how much chatter is being said in discord channels by user.
+A Discord bot designed to show/list current movies or series that have been added by a query through Discord.